notionparallax/blog/_posts/2019-12-11-carrier-bag.md

 <script></script>

 I often find myself referencing this essay, but there doesn't seem to be a version of it made of internet.
 As is [my habit in these situations](https://notionparallax.co.uk/2016/digitising-what-sort-of-people-should-there-be), I've copied it out.
-The [source document is here](https://www.trabal.org/texts/pdf/LeGuin.pdf), and it delightfully annotated.
+The [source document is here](https://www.trabal.org/texts/pdf/LeGuin.pdf), and it's delightfully annotated.

 # The Carrier Bag Theory of Fiction